AgingInPlace.org keeps our resources free by working as an affiliate partner with some companies mentioned on our site.

 Frequently Asked Questions

-Alert1 offers 24/7 monitoring, but this is not a system operated by the company itself—they rent it out to others.
+Alert1 offers 24/7 monitoring, but this monitoring is not conducted by the company itself.
+Instead, the monitoring center is staffed by external contractors.

 If you have selected the on-the-go or the bundle packages, you can use your service outside the home.

 Alert1 suggests three people for your optimal Circle of Care contact list.